Evers: Criminal justice reforms likely in next state budget

 CABINET CONFIRMATIONS

 Republicans in the state Senate last year fired state Agriculture Secretary Brad Pfaff after Pfaff criticized the GOP for releasing funds for mental health services for farmers.
 The firing was unprecedented and angered Evers.
-Several other cabinet secretaries, including Health Services Secretary Andrea Palm and Transportation Secretary Craig Thompson, have yet to receive confirmation votes and Republicans have talked about ousting them as well.
-Evers said in the interview that his appointees are doing their jobs and even though they may have done something "that politically or emotionally doesn't jive with an individual senator, that's just no reason to fire somebody."
+Several other cabinet secretaries, including Health Services Secretary Andrea Palm and Transportation Secretary Craig Thompson, have yet to receive confirmation votes and Republicans have talked about ousting them too.
+Evers said his appointees are doing their jobs and even though they may have done something “that politically or emotionally doesn't jive with an individual senator, that's just no reason to fire somebody.”

 REDISTRICTING

 The Legislature is due to redraw lawmakers' district boundaries in 2021.
 Backed by then-Gov. Scott Walker, Republicans 10 years ago reworked the lines to consolidate their power and ensure legislative control for the decade.
 This time around the GOP will have to contend with Evers' veto pen.
-The governor said he'd sign the plan if it contains "many" competitive districts but he wasn't optimistic that would happen.
+The governor told the AP that he would sign the plan if it contains “many” competitive districts, but he wasn't optimistic that would happen.